wwwehr/nearai/ARCHITECTURE.md

 1. Install `nearai` first.
 See [README.md](README.md).
 2. Create the host files with all hosts you want to use.
 See for example [etc/hosts_lambda.txt](etc/hosts_lambda.txt).
-3. Install the supervisor on every host by running: `nearai-cli server install_supervisors path/to/hosts.txt`.
+3. Install the supervisor on every host by running: `nearai server install_supervisors path/to/hosts.txt`.
 This command is idempotent, so it is ok if it is re-run multiple times.
-4. Start server by running: `nearai-cli server start path/to/hosts.txt`.
+4. Start server by running: `nearai server start path/to/hosts.txt`.

 ### Experiment flow